Septimal Mind Blog

 Nov/2019

 The author of a similar tool for .NET/C# and JS projects approached me recently.
 Here you may find his tool.
-I think it’s a good proof showing that the idea is viable.
-And I think that we need new flexible polyglot build tools supporting role-based approach (Bazel?).
+I think it’s a good proof that the idea is viable.
+I also think we need new flexible polyglot build tools that support a role-based approach (Bazel?).
 I have a computational model suitable for such tools, and one day I’ll make another post about it.